tekumara/ray-demo/README.md

 Kuberay consists of:

-- [helm-chart/](https://github.com/ray-project/kuberay/tree/master/helm-chart) - we don't use these
+- [helm-chart/](https://github.com/ray-project/kuberay/tree/master/helm-chart) - helm charts for the apiserver, operator and a ray-cluster (recommended)
 - [ray-operator/config/](https://github.com/ray-project/kuberay/tree/master/ray-operator/config) - kustomize templates, which seem more up to date than the helm charts.
 Includes
   - crd: the rayclusters, rayjobs, and rayservices CRDs
   - default: crd, rbac, manager, and ray-system namespace